 Wix

 What’s new in it?
-Suppose, this is your first day at blogging, and you do not know about it.
+Suppose, this is your first day at blogging, and you’ve no knowledge about it.
 You need to go live with a blog.
 Here, in this case, you can choose Wix.

 Pros: